artkonekt/concord/docs/entities.md

 Entities are Eloquent models ie. Active Record with all its goodies and curses.

+## Preface

-> As Concord has been created for flexible, modular, "pluginizable" architecture, **it's inevitable to have additional complexity** compared to standalone Laravel applications.
+As Concord has been created for flexible, modular, "pluginizable" architecture, **it's inevitable to have additional complexity** compared to standalone Laravel applications.

+One of the essential goals of Concord is to support creating **reusable code** for Laravel applications.
+As an example you can create yourself or use a 3rd party [module](modules.md) for managing products.
+You pull that module in your application with composer and consider that module as **immutable** (indifferent whether it's your own creation or third party).

+> Note that this is a real life use case of [SOLID's *open-close* principle](https://en.wikipedia.org/wiki/Open/closed_principle).

+The **product module** is a *lower* layer and your **application** is an *upper* layer.
+It's important to keep in mind that this document discusses both perspectives:

+- How to author reusable modules (ie coding the lower layer)
+- How to extend modules in your application

+It's obvious that a module is only immutable from the application's perspective.
+As a module author you definitely want to evolve your module.

+Thus another essential feature is that you want to **be able to update the underlying modules in your application** without breaking your code.
+(Two words: [Semantic Versioning](http://semver.org/))

+From the Entities perspective our goal is to outsource basic functionality in modules, ie having basic versions of our *nouns* ready to be customized by the application.
+For this goal we need a well defined path for extending/overriding Eloquent model classes defined in *lower layers* (module).

 ## Overriding Entites (Models)